-If the plot presents a decaying correlation for smaller $k$ then the underlying process is from discrete connected events.
-If the plot is flat for various values of $k$ then the underlying process is either a diffusion-based process but contaminated with {\it ad hoc} noise or is simply composed of discrete connected events.
+If the plot is flat for various values of $k$ then the underlying process is a diffusion-based process.
+If the plot presents a decaying correlation for smaller $k$ then the underlying process is either a diffusion-based process but contaminated with {\it ad hoc} noise or is simply composed of discrete connected events.

-\Cref{fig:k_skip:a} is very interesting because \cite{GO2011} found this behaviour with empirical TAQ data from the New York Stock Exchange (NYSE).
-They argue this behaviour is an issue with the Hayashi-Yoshida estimator because a key underlying assumption is that when a price update arrives it should fully incorporate all available information regarding the correlation (this is only true for Brownian diffusions as they are assuming that the correlation should not depend on $\Delta t$).
-Therefore, the Hayashi-Yoshida estimate should be flat when using the $k$-skip sampling.
-They conjecture that this is because empirical data has a sluggish behaviour for price adjustments to reflect the appropriate correlation.
-This is essentially just re-stating the conjecture by \cite{TK2009} relating to time scales of our human reaction.
-In the Hawkes price model, this sluggish behaviour is simply a result of correlations emerging as $\Delta t$ increases.

-It is clear how \Cref{fig:HawkesPriceModelwDiffSamplingFreq,fig:k_skip:a} seamlessly ties together the theory and empirical observations when using a Hawkes representation.
-We argue that some of the literature has perhaps misconstrued some of the empirical observations as a result of an incorrect underlying representation.
-Moreover, the implied correlation dynamics from the conjectures of time scales relating to our human reaction and sluggish price adjustments are encapsulated within the Hawkes representation.